Community-Cleanup/Co-Cleanup-Docs/README.md

 #### Sprint Planning

 We then used the User Story Task delegation to plan our sprints and clearly identify on the sprint Gantt chart who will be completing each task.
-The names of those who will complete each task can be viewed in the assigned column.
-The colour of the task bar was designated purple for tasks we both worked on, dark blue for Chris, and light blue for Mick.
+As shown below, the User Story number is recorded with each task and the names of those who will complete each task can be viewed in the assigned column.
+The User Story number is also recorded with each associated git commit and pull request.
+The colour of the Gantt chart taskbars were designated purple for tasks we both worked on, dark blue for Chris, and light blue for Mick.

 ![User Story Tasks Delegation](./docs/trello-screenshots/delegation-sprint.png)